jnozzi/cocoadev.com/markdown/BrowseForPathButtonInBoundPreferences.md

 What's the best way to do it?

 ----
 Don't know if this is the best way, but here's what I did.
 Just put the following code in a custom class, and add an instance of the class to IB.
-Then bind your text field's content value to a key (I used "template") in user defaults. -General/JediKnil
+Then bind your text field's content value to a key (I used "template") in user defaults. -JediKnil

 /** Make this your Browse button's action */
-- (General/IBAction)chooseTemplate:(id)sender
+- (IBAction)chooseTemplate:(id)sender
 {
-    General/NSOpenPanel *openPanel = General/[NSOpenPanel openPanel];
+    NSOpenPanel *openPanel = [NSOpenPanel openPanel];

     [openPanel setCanChooseDirectories:NO];
     [openPanel setCanChooseFiles:YES];